hyperledger/iroha-2-docs/src/guide/blockchain/instructions.md

 | [ExecuteTrigger](#executetrigger)                         | Execute triggers.                                 |
 | [If, Pair, Sequence](#composite-instructions)             | Use to create composite instructions.             |

-Let's start with the summary of Iroha Special Instructions: what objects each instruction can be called for, and what are the instructions available for each object.
+Let's start with a summary of Iroha Special Instructions; what objects each instruction can be called for and what instructions are available for each object.

 ## Summary